Doofenshmirtz-Evil-Incorp/Fuelish/README.md

 - HTML, because it's the foundation of the web.
 - CSS, because we don't want our app to look like it's from the 90s.
 - JavaScript, because we want to make our app interactive.
-- OpenMaps API, because we want to show you your location.
+- Leaflet(Openstreetmaps), because we want to show you your location.
 - Vercel for deployment.

 ## Usage